Synthetixio/synthetix-js/Readme.md

 HavvenJs library
 ========

-The Havven-JS Library provides a simple pre-packaged API to communicate with the [Havven payment engine](https://www.havven.io) on ethereum; you can use it to build your own project that needs to work with payments using a stablecoin.
+The Havven-JS Library provides a simple pre-packaged API to communicate with the [Havven payment engine](https://www.havven.io) on ethereum; you can use it to build your own dApp that needs to work with payments using a stablecoin.

 This is particularly useful for hackathon teams to quickly `npm install havven-js` and have stable payments integrated into their dApp in just a few minutes.

 Under the hood HavvenJs uses [ethers.js](https://github.com/ethers-io/ethers.js/) library and it's concept of [providers](https://docs.ethers.io/ethers.js/html/api-providers.html) and [transaction signers](https://docs.ethers.io/ethers.js/html/api-contract.html#custom-signer).

-The two main packages you want to stable payments is;
+The two main packages to do stable payments with are;
 - [StablePayments](https://havvenjs.havven.io/stablepayments) - for transfer() and payment related functions like transfer()
 - [Util](https://havvenjs.havven.io/util) - a bunch of handy utility functions for number handling and gas estimation